becomingtechsis/becomingtechsis/README.md

 ✨ABOUT ME IN 30 SECS✨

-- 📊 Transitioned to Data Analytics in October, 2022
 - 👷‍♀️ 3 years experience as a Legal Analyst, and 1 as a Business Analyst.
 - 🔰  Self-taught Excel, SQL, Power BI, HTML, CSS, Tailwind.
 - 💜 My favourite tools are Excel and Power BI.
 Literally use them for almost everything!
 Personal accounts, study schedule, itenaries etc.